 Other Special Needs Resources

 If you have a special needs teen in the North Texas area, then you’ll be happy to discover these special needs resources, which we also explore on our website.
-Whether you need a chiropractor, a school or speech therapy center to help your child with special needs, we’re connected with an organization that can help.
+Whether you need a chiropractor, a school, or a speech therapy center to help your child with special needs, we’re connected with an organization that can help.

 - Educational Advocates and Consultants, LLC